 The same goes for clients who cannot make timely decisions and then expect work to be completed on time (or ahead of time).
 For example, if you are a builder and the homeowner cannot decide on the carpet colors until the day before the supposed move in date it is not reasonable to expect the job to be completed as originally scheduled.

 All right; those are huge red flags that cue you instantly (or should) that you're not going to be able to have, let alone maintain, a good client relationship with this person.
 But there are less obvious situations that call for action too.

 4) The client is consistently slow to pay.

 Clients that don't pay on time are more than just annoying; they interfere with your business's cash flow.
 You simply can't afford them.
 (If cash flow is a regular problem for you, here are 5 Quick Ways to Improve Your Cash Flow.)

 5) The client constantly nitpicks at or disputes your invoices.

 The client who is agreeable up front and then tries to "cheap out" and cut down the cost of the project is particularly aggravating.
 One such experience with such an individual is enough.
 Stay stern, go after them for the money and then cut them loose.

-If you're charging by the hour, of course, you might not mind this - if you can handle the frustration of having to redo things time after time.
-This is another case where you need to decide where your personal cut-off is.
+If you're charging by the hour, of course, you might not mind this - if you can handle the frustration of having to redo things time after time and you have a clear understanding with the client that the constant changes are adding to the bill.
+Otherwise, this is another case where you need to decide where your personal cut-off is.